Published on 7th November 2016

-An abundance of defibrillators have been installed in areas all across the UK recently, providing essential lifesaving equipment to towns and villages.
+An abundance of defibrillators has been installed in areas all across the UK recently, providing essential lifesaving equipment to towns and villages.
 Many of these are far away from hospitals and ambulance services, so the installation of defibrillators in such places means that time and lives can be saved.

 In Tavistock, Devon, members of the Athletic Club held a running event on their local track, with every entrant aiming to run a mile.
 They followed this up with a quiz night, in total raising £1,040 towards the defibrillator for Tavistock Sports Centre and Tavistock College.